 Five years ago, in 2014 when two major cybercrimes happened, the stealing of 100 million credit card data at Target and about 100 terabytes of data of unreleased movies & more from Sony getting leaked, it shook the world and got everyone’s attention towards online data breaches.
-It felt like the awareness of being secure online was growing at every level of organizations, mainly in the corner offices.
-Then in 2018, Facebook-Cambridge Analytica came to light, a loud hue and cry followed and then total silence – everyone involved has been left off with a slap on the wrist – the world moved on.
+It felt like the awareness of being secure online was growing at every level of organizations, in the corner offices.
+Then in 2018, Facebook-Cambridge Analytica became known, a loud outcry followed and then total silence – everyone involved has been left off with a mild reprimand – and the world moved on.

 In this piece, I am not talking about the rise in Government Surveillance.
 For that, read my earlier post titled “The San Francisco’s Facial Recognition Ban and the questions it raises“

-Finally, to appreciate the magnitude of this problem, see the report below for one of my email address.
-Over the last six years (2013-2019) one of my email address has been leaked in over 14 known data breaches.
+Finally, to appreciate the magnitude of this problem, see the report below for one of my email addresses.
+Over the last six years (2013-2019) one of my email address has been leaked in over fourteen known data breaches.

 Today, I got the below email from Firefox Monitor.
 As described above the service constantly monitors to spot your email id, phone number or date of birth showing up on the data dumps online.
 It informed me of my email and password that I used to register in the site IIMJobs (I don’t remember why I registered on this site!) has got leaked due to a data breach.
 Just like in every data breach, once the cat is out of the bag, there is nothing you can do.

 This is the reason security experts advise us to: